DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 THIS POST MAY CONTAIN AFFILIATE LINKS, MEANING, AT NO ADDITIONAL COST TO YOU, I EARN FROM QUALIFYING PURCHASES.
 AFFILIATE LINKS ARE MARKED WITH #ad.
 "I" IN THIS CASE MEANS THE OWNER OF FILMDAFT.COM.
 PLEASE READ THE FULL DISCLOSURE FOR MORE INFO.

-If you’ve ever read or written a screenplay, you will likely be familiar with something known as screenplay format.
-If you haven’t, you are probably wondering: What is screenplay format and how do you write in it?
+If you’ve read or written a screenplay, you will likely be familiar with screenplay format.
+If you haven’t, you are probably wondering: What is screenplay format, and how do you write in it?

 What Rules Determine Screenplay Format?